ludanin/ludanin.github.io/README.md

 compiled production build, and is only uploaded to this repository in order to host my portfolion using the GitHub Pages.

-### Why there's too much '§' scattered around my comments?
+### Why there are some '§' scattered around my comments?

 These are sections.